2023 Solar Incentives Guide for Miami, OK - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" covers a range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-These incentives could include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are handled by the federal government, some by the state of Oklahoma and some by your specific utility company, county or municipality.
+The term "solar incentives" generally refers to financial incentives put in place by solar companies and the government to encourage the adoption and use renewable energy by making installing and using solar panels more affordable.
+The incentives can include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are handled by the federal government, some by the Oklahoma government and some by your specific utility company, county or municipality.
 Categories of solar incentives include:

-- Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar panels.
+- Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar system.
 Counties or states will also offer limited-time rebates at various times.
-The value of a rebate will usually come off the total price before any tax credits are calculated.
+Any rebates you receive will usually be deducted from your total price before tax credits are calculated.

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
 You may have heard of the Federal Solar Investment Tax Credit, or ITC.
 The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit might apply to you, speak with your local Miami solar installation expert.
+To fully understand how the new Clean Energy Credit might apply to you, talk to your local Miami solar installation expert.

 State & Local Solar Incentives